CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 Hey Matthew, thanks for the detailed info there on getting provisioning working with different naming.
 I agree that the real bug here is with CentOS 8 & Anaconda.
 In the meantime, we'll direct people to either change the AppStream repo name or to edit the existing provisioning template / make a new one specific for CentOS 8.

-#13 Updated by Ian Ballou over 2 years ago
+#13 Updated by Ian Ballou about 3 years ago

 - Status changed from New to Closed